 Infrastructure: Prioritize second track to increase rail access and continue to make regional connections.
 Elevate the airport as an asset.
+Build Complete Streets and multi-use trails.
+Connect people and places in a variety of ways

 City of Hartford: Equitable and inclusive growth is key.
 As Hartford goes, the region goes.
 Need to prioritize quality of life in the city.
-Established a long-term vision with Hartford 400, needs short-term action.
+Established a longterm vision with Hartford 400, needs short-term action.